Amazon EKS networking add-ons

 orIPv6

 address from your VPC to each Pod and service.
 This add-on is installed, by default, on your cluster.
-For more information, see Working with the Amazon VPC CNI plugin for Kubernetes Amazon EKS add-on.- CoreDNS
+For more information, see Assign IPs to Pods with the Amazon VPC CNI.
+If you are using hybrid nodes, the VPC CNI is still installed by default but it is prevented from running on your hybrid nodes with an anti-affinity rule.
+For more information about your CNI options for hybrid nodes, see Configure a CNI for hybrid nodes. - CoreDNS

 kube-proxy

 This add-on maintains network rules on your Amazon EC2 nodes and enables network communication to your Pods.
 This add-on is installed, by default, on your cluster.
-For more information, see Updating the Kubernetes kube-proxy self-managed add-on.
+For more information, see Manage kube-proxy in Amazon EKS clusters.

 Optional Amazon networking add-ons